 Although the Miniature Bull Terrier has a mandatory height of under 35.5 cms (14 inches), the Bull Terrier has no specified height.
 Otherwise, these two Breed Standards are identical.
 Each breed should be substantially but athletically built, have an head egg-shaped head, and the males should look masculine with the bitches obviously more feminine.
 Each dog should have maximum substance for its size, consistent with quality and sex.
 Although considered here together, the Miniature should immediately look distinct by its more diminutive height.

 The ideal head of a Bull Terrier is described as being egg-shaped with no indentations from the base of the ear to the end of the muzzle.
 What better way to understand an ideal Bull Terrier's head than to compare it with the shape of an actual egg!
-You can see by the egg pictured that the skull should be somewhat flat where the egg is widest, and the smooth contour is as it narrows towards the nose.
-You can also see how the head planes, described as being down-faced gives the whole head particularly the muzzle, the look of strength.
+The Bull Terrier's skull is somewhat flat where the egg is widest.
+Then there is a smooth contour, just like a Bull Terrier's head, as it narrows towards the nose.
+The head planes, described as being down-faced gives the whole head, particularly the muzzle, the look of strength.

 Tight skin should cover the head giving clean, tight lips.
 So you can easily see the depth of head in profile, particularly the muzzle, which provides the bone required to anchor the large strong teeth which should form a normal scissors bite.
 The eyes are as dark as possible, triangular in shape and placed so the muzzle appears perceptibly longer than the skull.
 Historically cropped, today the small neat erect ears with their thin leathers held stiffly erect complete the finish of this unique head.